Makoto Okazaki

 Makoto Okazaki (岡崎 慎, Okazaki Makoto) is a Japanese football player who plays as a centre-back for Kyushu Soccer League club Kagoshima United FC.

 Career

-Makoto Okazaki joined FC Tokyo in 2016.
-On March 13, he debuted in J3 League (v SC Sagamihara).
+Okazaki joined FC Tokyo in 2016.
+On 13 March, he debuted in J3 League (v SC Sagamihara).

 In November 2022, it was announced Okazaki would be transferring to J2 League club Roasso Kumamoto after seven seasons with boyhood club FC Tokyo.